 Diagnosis of Respiratory Arrest

-Respiratory arrest is usually clinically obvious; treatment begins simultaneously with diagnosis.
+Respiratory arrest is clinically obvious; treatment begins simultaneously with diagnosis.
 The first consideration is to exclude a foreign body obstructing the airway; if a foreign body is present, resistance to ventilation is marked during mouth-to-mask or bag-valve-mask ventilation Bag-Valve-Mask Devices If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more .
 Foreign material may be discovered during laryngoscopy for endotracheal intubation (for removal, see Clearing and Opening the Upper Airway Clearing and Opening the Upper Airway Airway management consists of Clearing the upper airway Maintaining an open air passage with a mechanical device Sometimes assisting respirations (See also Overview of Respiratory Arrest.) read more ).

 Treatment of Respiratory Arrest

 Treatment is clearing the airway, establishing an alternate airway Airway Establishment and Control Airway management consists of Clearing the upper airway Maintaining an open air passage with a mechanical device Sometimes assisting respirations (See also Overview of Respiratory Arrest.) read more , and providing mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more .